Samantha (Hole song): Music video

 In 2009, while the song was still intended for release under Courtney Love, Love revealed that David LaChapelle would direct the promotional music videos for singles from her then-forthcoming album and mentioned "i miss videos so happy Lachapelle is doing mine!" in a status update on social networking site Twitter.
 However, there is no confirmation, as of 2011, that LaChapelle has directed any promotional videos for Hole.
 A censored live version of the song, performed during Hole's reunion show at London's O2 Shepherd's Bush Empire on February 17, 2010, was released on HoleVEVO, Hole's channel as part of VEVO, by Island Def Jam on YouTube on May 4, 2010.

 On May 30, 2011, Love announced on Twitter that a music video for "Samantha" was being recorded.
 Alongside the announcement, Love also posted a number of pictures from the video shoot on her fashion blog, What Courtney Wore Today.
-The video features Love in a wedding dress with the word "cunt" embroidered on it, with burning dollar bills, inspired by Tracey Emin's Sometimes the Dress is Worth More Money Than the Money, and is set in "a post-apocalyptic world."
-The video, according to Love, is costing $250,000 to make.
-Liberatum founder Pablo Ganguli and Turkish director Alphan Eseli joined forces to make the music video of 'Samantha' in Istanbul, Turkey.
-The video is produced by Bocek Productions.
-Post production was finished at Imaj Studios in Istanbul.
-The video is the first by Hole since "Be a Man" (2000) and first to promote Nobody's Daughter.

 An unfinished version of the video was leaked on Vimeo on August 27, 2011, but its privacy settings were updated within less than an hour, adding password-protection.
 The video re-emerged on the website courtney-love.org on September 23, 2011, with Love's blessing, though she has stated it is still unfinished.